bbottema/simple-java-mail/API_DOCUMENTATION_IMPROVEMENT_PLAN/03-behavior-and-operations/14-outlook-module-dependencies.md

 The module page lists Kryo and kryo-serializers for Outlook conversion, but the current Outlook module directly depends on `outlook-message-parser` and no longer declares Kryo.

-## Plan
+## Resolution

-Regenerate the dependency description from the current POM/dependency tree.
-Prefer describing why the dependency exists over maintaining a brittle full transitive list.
+Verified the module POM and runtime dependency tree, then replaced the stale Kryo inventory with the one direct Outlook-specific dependency:
+`org.simplejavamail:outlook-message-parser`.
+The page now explains that this parser handles Outlook OLE content through Apache POI and related conversion libraries without freezing its complete transitive dependency tree into the website.

 ## Acceptance criteria

-- [ ] Kryo dependencies are removed from the Outlook section.
+- [x] Kryo dependencies are removed from the Outlook section.
-- [ ] Direct dependencies match `modules/outlook-module/pom.xml`.
+- [x] Direct dependencies match `modules/outlook-module/pom.xml`.
-- [ ] Any transitive list is generated or clearly non-exhaustive.
+- [x] The transitive implementation is described without presenting an exhaustive list.

 ## Evidence